Have you ever thought of "Surfing With Sartre"?

 Philosophy is much simpler than we tend to think it is.
 It's about exploring who we are and observing and interpreting what's in front of us.
 It could be an object - a surfboard, for example - or even a flower.

-Jean-Paul Sartre is one of the stars of 20th-century philosophy.
-He invited the world to question the foundations of freedom, and focus on the human subject, as someone capable of feeling, thinking, and living.
+He invited the world to question the foundations of freedom and focus on the human subject as someone capable of feeling, thinking, and living.
 Sartre is the father of existentialism.

 Understandably, freedom and surfing are two words that relate to each other perfectly.
-More and more people find liberation in the ocean waves, but sometimes we struggle to put it into words.
+More and more people find liberation in the ocean waves, but sometimes, we struggle to put it into words.

 The author of "Surfing With Sartre" is capable of intelligently mixing Karl Marx, capitalism, Bill Gates, religion, Lunada Bay, consciousness, Aristotle, desire, Immanuel Kant, leisure, Plato, and stoke in one book without sounding pretentious and ludicrous.